Azure/Enterprise-Scale-for-AVS/hcx/netextconsiderations.md

 > Keep in mind that this option should only be used when an on-premises network segment will be fully evacuated and decommissioned after it is evacuated.

 When given the option to not change IP addresses for their VMs as they migrate them to Azure VMware Solution, most customers will select to not change IPs.
-Not changing IP addresses when migrating VMs with HCX however may require the stretch of Layer-2 networks (which HCX supports) which may add additional complexity to the migration and day-2 operations processes, or perhaps, the customer's on-premises environment simply cannot support doing layer-2 stretch of networks because most of their networks on-premises leverage Virtual Standard Switches (vSS) which cannot be supported by HCX to extend neworks to Azure VMware Solution.
+Not changing IP addresses when migrating VMs with HCX however may require the stretch of Layer-2 networks (which HCX supports) which may add additional complexity to the migration and day-2 operations processes, or perhaps, the customer's on-premises environment simply cannot support doing layer-2 stretch of networks because most of their networks on-premises leverage Virtual Standard Switches (vSS) which cannot be supported by HCX to extend networks to Azure VMware Solution.

 The solution for this scenario would be to duplicate existing network IP schemes used on-premises on NSX-T in Azure VMware Solution.